Justin-Ong/BattleTechGame-Rebalance-Mod/README.md

 ## Details

+**IMPORTANT: +hit chance makes a target harder to hit, -hit chance makes a target easier to hit.**

 ### Abilities

 Guarded nerfed - 50% to 33% damage reduction.
+Precision shot now has +3 to hit instead of -4.

 ### Morale

 Morale now has a max capacity of 100 instead of 50.

-Morale abilities cost less, proportionally (both cost 25, increased from 20).
+Morale abilities cost more numerically but less proportionally (both cost 30, increased from 20).

 Initial morale is 10 instead of 5.